milkcircle/milkcircle.github.io/austen.md

 validates the tragic  stereotype
 of the absurd, head-in-cloud parasites
 whose locust hearts murder everything in the way,
 and never look back on the dead

+acme{gift}